 [wpml_language_selector_widget]

-Rooted in traditional Chinese painting, Yang Yongliang's art turns his landscapes landscapes to transpose them to the Anthropocene era.
-The eye first sees Song-era mountains, only to discover that a tangle of skyscrapers has replaced the rocks, and forests of cranes and electricity pylons cling to their flanks.
-Yang Yongliang, who lives between Shanghai and New York, takes the codes of shanshui - "landscape", "mountains and water" - in the opposite direction, reconstructing a world where urbanization and excessive industrialization have become the norm.
-As metaphors for modern life, his black-and-white digital photographs subtly reveal a world that is being consumed, as in his 2007 installation Cigarette Ash Landscape, which is highly topical.
+Drawing its roots from traditional Chinese painting, Yang Yongliang's art subverts its scenery to transpose them to the Anthropocene era.
+At first, the eye thinks it sees mountains from the Song dynasty, but it discovers that a tangle of skyscrapers has replaced the rocks, and that forests of cranes and electrical pylons cling to their slopes.
+Yang Yongliang lives between Shanghai and New York, adopting the codes of shanshui – “landscape,” “mountain and water” – a counterpoint to rebuilding a world whose norm is now rampant urbanization and industrialization.
+Metaphors for modern life, his black and white digital photographs subtly reveal a world in decline, much like his 2007 installation, Cigarette Ash Landscape, highly topical.

 www.yangyongliang.com